Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 The [BastardKB QMK repository](https://github.com/bastardkb/bastardkb-qmk) contains the behavioural firmware code and releases for the Bastard Keyboards Charybdis boards.

-The keymaps are stored in our [QMK userspace](https://github.com/Bastardkb/qmk_userspace).
+The keymaps are stored in the [BastardKB QMK userspace repository][bkbus].

 The QMK repository repository is used as primary source of truth for Bastard Keyboards firmwares and contains the latest changes and improvements.
 The maintainers aim at upstreaming all those changes to the official [QMK repository](https://github.com/qmk/qmk_firmware).